 Standard Pollen and Nectar Seed Mix

-This pollen and nectar seed mix produces a selection of wildflower seeds to provide long-season support for bees, butterflies and hoverflies.
+This pollen and nectar seed mix produces a selection of wildflower seeds to provide long-season support for bees, (solitary, bumblebees and honeybee), butterflies, moths and hoverflies - a wide range of pollinators.
 The mix of flowers will thrive in most soil types other than water-logged or very acidic.
 There are annuals, biennials and perennials to provide pollen and nectar for feeding insects from spring until late autumn with a variety of flower shapes to support different feeding requirements.
 Note that the biennials and perennials will only flower in the second year, and that this seed mix contains non-native Phacelia; like all our native wildflower seed, the other seeds in the mix has guaranteed UK provenance.
-There are no grasses in this mix, which are important for butterflies; if you would like a mix for them look at our Butterfly and Moth mix.
+There are no grasses in this mix, which are important for butterflies and moths; if you would like a mix for them look at our Butterfly and Moth mix.
 We sell a similar but less diverse mix of plug plants for butterflies and moths.

 % Wildflowers (by weight)